Jiganesh/ProgrammingConcepts/SystemDesignConcepts/DynamoDB.md

 ```

 **Goal behind DynamoDB**

-to provide consistent performance at any scale with low single digit millisecond latency.
+to provide consistent performance at any scale with low single digit millisecond latency with high availability and reliability.

 **Workload Pattern**